DivineRealms/LMTimers/README.md

 Sub-plugin of LeagueManager for easy result manipulation.

 This project was created mainly to be used on Divine Realms and your use case will drastically differ.
 With that being said, use this project only if you know java.
 We don't offer support for your use case.

+*This project has been deprecated.
+Migrated and implemented in [LeagueManager](https://github.com/DivineRealms/LeagueManager).*